-The AAASP provides education, assistance and information to schools and community programs on integration and development of adapted sports programs in schools.
-This group provides trainings to coaches and officials, and their Web site links to rulebooks specific to adapted sports competition (e.g. wheelchair basketball, wheelchair football) and outlines the rights of students to have access to an adapted sports program.
+The AAASP provides education, assistance and information to schools and community programs on integrating and developing of adapted sports programs in schools.
+This group provides trainings to coaches and officials; their website links to rulebooks specific to adapted sports competition (e.g., wheelchair basketball, wheelchair football) and outlines the rights of students to have access to an adapted sports program.

 American Collegiate Society for Adapted Athletics

-The organization exists to further competitive athletic opportunities for disabled students at the college level through tournament style competitions.
+This organization promotes tournament-style athletic competitions for disabled students at the college level.

 American Physical Therapy Association (APTA) – Move Forward

-The APTA outlines various programs, organizations and other resources related to adaptive sports programs.
+The APTA outlines various programs, organizations and other resources related to adaptive sports.